kangmin5505/cubrid-manual/README.md

     make html
     ```

+   - Hot reloading
+        ```
+        // change directory to en or ko make livehtml
+        ```
+        For details about hot reloading, see https://github.com/sphinx-doc/sphinx-autobuild

 5. Mainly used tags on sphinx document(.rst file).

    Basically, indent is very important when you use tags.
 For details, see http://sphinx-doc.org/